 The Company may make payments related to operational expenses on behalf of its affiliate, MSP Recovery Aviation, LLC ("MSP Aviation").
 The Company has made payments in the periods of the financial statements only related to specifically billed flights.
 As of both December 31, 2023 and 2022, \$0.2 million was due from MSP Aviation and included in the consolidated balance sheets in Affiliate Receivable.
 For the years ended December 31, 2023 and 2022, \$0.2 million, \$0.4 million, respectively, was included in General and Administrative expenses related to MSP Aviation in the consolidated statements of operations.
-For the year ended December 31, 2021, the amount was included in General and Administrative expenses related to MSP Aviation in the consolidated statements of operation.
+For the year ended December 31, 2021, the amount was included in General and Administrative expenses related to MSP Aviation in the consolidated to MSP Aviation in the consolidated statements of operations.